 For those that haven’t dabbled with these marketing styles in the past:

-SEO – Search Engine Optimization is the process of ensuring your site appears highly in search engine rankings through strategic planning based on desirable keywords.
-Whether done in-house, or through a designated search marketing agency, the basis of this service tends to revolve around the production of desirable content in varying forms.
+SEO – Search Engine Optimization is the process of ensuring your site appears high in search engine rankings through strategic planning based on desirable keywords.
+Whether done in-house or through a designated search marketing agency, the basis of this service tends to revolve around the production of desirable content in varying forms.

 This process encapsulates:

 - On-Page Optimization – Making alterations to your website metadata and keyword consistency; ensuring that it is easily understood and categorized by search engines.